strumer69/Art_of_HPC/README.md

-#### excercise2.2
+#### excercise2.2 Add the commands MPI_Init and MPI_Finalize to your code.
+Put three different print statements in your code: one before the init, one between init and finalize, and one after the finalize.
+Again explain the output
-compile: mpic++ excercise2.2.cpp -o a.out --> Run: mpiexec -n 2 ./a.out --> result: we will see that again each of the MPI processes run the same program.
+* Compile: mpic++ excercise2.2.cpp -o a.out --> Run: mpiexec -n 2 ./a.out --> result: we will see that again each of the MPI processes run the same program.